cgutshal/Blades-template/README.md

 ### July 3, 2018

-Switched from command line sass to node-sass.
+Switched from flow line sass to node-sass.
 This makes installing the required dependencies a bit more intuitive.

 ### June 2, 2018

 Apart from bugfixes, some changes made to the Blades sheet were backported to the templated version.
 Moreover, this template vas reset to internal version number 1.0, since a new sheet really should not start at 2.7.
 The following innovations of the Blades sheet were backported:

-* Friend/contact notes
+- Friend/contact notes
-* Automatically filling ability description upon entering names
+- Automatically filling ability description upon entering names
-* Character picture on chat rolls
+- Character picture on chat rolls
-* Pre-calculated number of dice
+- Pre-calculated number of dice
-* Restyled repeating section controls to use symbols instead of text
+- Restyled repeating section controls to use symbols instead of text

 ## Compiling the sheet

 The sheet uses [pug](https://pugjs.org/) as a HTML preprocessor and [sass](https://sass-lang.com/) as a CSS preprocessor.
 This means that you need to compile the two main source code files (`Source/blades.pug` and `Source/blades.scss`) into the actual `blades.html` and `blades.css` files.
 It also uses Babel (via JSTransformer) to minify the Javascript code, though this is optional (read below on how to disable it if it produces problems).
-Once the command line interfaces for pug and sass are installed, the sheet is compiled via
+Once the flow line interfaces for pug and sass are installed, the sheet is compiled via

 ```bash
 node build.js